mrakgr/The-Spiral-Language/readme.md

                         }
 ```

 What was described above is what essentially happens in the code above.
 The action only happens along the `y` axis which makes reasoning easy.
-Tensor as a abstraction and stateful loops provide a definite benefit in terms reasoning.
+Tensor as an abstraction and stateful loops provide a definite benefit in terms reasoning.
 If the above was Cuda C code, then the programmer would be forced to reason about offsets, indices, mutation and various other things.

 ```
 |> inl {state} -> if threadIdx.y = 0 then finally state